-- Pupils with SEND are encouraged to apply to be part of the school council, all children are encouraged to take part. - Pupils with SEND are also encouraged to be part of friendship games at playtime to promote teamwork and fun.
+- Pupils with SEND are encouraged to take on roles within the school; ambassadors, play leaders, school council etc. All children are encouraged to take part. - Pupils with SEND are also encouraged to be part of friendship games at playtime to promote teamwork and build social skills. - Interventions including Lego therapy, time to talk and pastoral sessions are available as appropriate - We have a trained Mental Health First Aider

 We have a zero tolerance approach to bullying.
+See our Anti-Bullying Policy for further details.